1 9 8 5 – 1 9 9 2 (UK/France/Canada)

 Among the stories which all parties agreed on were The Crowd, The Coffin, Marionettes Inc, Banshee, Tyrannosaurus Rex, The Man Upstairs and The Small Assassin.

-Ray himself adapted the stories and also acted as host for the half-hour episodes which were filmed with a number of well-known actors including Donald Pleasance, Alan Bates, Robert Vaughn, Denholm Elliott and Eugene Levy.
+Ray himself adapted the stories and also acted as host for the half-hour episodes which were filmed with a number of well-known actors including Donald Pleasance, Peter O’Toole, Alan Bates, William Shatner, Elliott Gould, Robert Vaughn, Denholm Elliott, Jeff Goldblum, Shelley Duvall, David Carradine, Drew Barrymore and Eugene Levy.

 In America and Canada, the anthology was shown under the generic title The Ray Bradbury Theater while in Britain and France it was known as A Twist In The Tale.